FaisalHawlader/Test2/README.md

 4. Run it: `./SnakeGame`.

 ## How To Play Game
+* There are two players to compete against each other, but you need to use two hands to control the left snake command: w, a, s, d (Up, left, down, right) and right snake command:
-* Use keyboard arrows to move your snake (Head color = Blue).
+* Use keyboard arrows to move your snake
+* Blue Snake is Left,
+* Green Snake is Right,
+* Red Snake is Viper(Cannot be touched, if you touch then game over),
+* To get points eat food, Yellow ones are food.
-* Eat food (Color = Yellow) to get points.
+* to get points.
 When your snake eat food, the speed of the game and body of all snakes in the game will increase.
-* Do NOT touch opponent snakes (Head color = pink) with your snake's head.
-(Your snake body touching another snake's body is okay).
-The game will end when it happens.
-* Eat Power Food (Color = Cyan) to activate "Immortal Mode" for 5 seconds.
-When you are in Immortal Mode, you do not die even if your snake's head touches another snake.

 ## Rubric